michele13/LFS/README.md

+My personal modifications to the BLFS (http://www.linuxfromscratch.org/blfs/) book with the goals to:

+* remove packages I think don't add much value but complicate instructions a lot like, for example: desktop environments, Java, GTK+3, D-Bus, PulseAudio, GObject introspection, Linux-PAM and similar

+* remove additional documentation installation (except man pages) since I read it online anyways

-My personal modifications to the BLFS (http://www.linuxfromscratch.org/blfs/) book with the goal to remove packages I don't use like, for example, desktop environments, Java, GTK+3, D-Bus, PulseAudio, GObject introspection, Vala, GTK-Doc and similar.
-Other minor modifications are removed package testing instructions and additional documentation installation (except man pages) as I don't find them that useful.
-Another goal is to add a bunch of packages I use but don't want to place the burden of maintainance on the official book editors.
+* remove testing and debugging instructions as I don't find it that useful

+* add a bunch of packages I regularly compile but don't want to place the burden of maintainance on the official book editors.

-This book is automatically generated at: http://igor-zivkovic.from.hr/BLFS/
+This book is periodically generated at: http://igor-zivkovic.from.hr/BLFS/

-It is tracking the official BLFS book from SVN trunk and should be compatible with the latest LFS from SVN trunk.
-Older versions are not supported.
+It is tracking changes from the official BLFS book from SVN trunk and should be compatible with the latest LFS from SVN trunk.

 Major changes from the official book (mainly removed and added packages) are noted at: https://raw.github.com/igzivkov/blfs-book/master/ChangeLog